wp-plugins/secsign/readme.txt

 Visit our official site to get the app and more information: [https://www.secsign.com](https://www.secsign.com)

 and check out our [flyer](https://www.secsign.com/secsign_portal_flyer.pdf).

+For more detailed information about two-factor-authentication (2FA) or two-step-authentication please have a look at the [SecSign blog entry about 2FA](https://www.secsign.com/two-factor-authentication-vs-two-step-verification/).

 == Installation ==